ChristopherAndrewTopalian/SLua_Computer_Science/README.md

 # SLua Computer Science
 In Second Life we can program using SLua.
 SLua enables many new possibilities in virtual world content creation.
 This tutorial teaches how to program using SLua.

+Please give this page a LIKE :-)

+Please Follow my GitHub page for updates :-)

 If you enjoy my apps and tutorials consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)

 ---